 All-time Australian Open Winners

-Novak Djokovic became the most successful tennis player in this tournament after winning the 2019 edition.
-On the other hand, Naomi Osaka triumphed in Australian for the first time in her career.
+Novak Djokovic became the most successful tennis player in this tournament after winning the 2021 edition.
+On the other hand, Sofia Kenin triumphed in Australia for the first time in her career.

 Australian Open Men's Winners (Open Era)